Welcome PMBOK 6th Edition 2017.

 Then grab a cup of coffee and read almost, everything you need to know about Project Management Body Of Knowledge.

 I have been a PMP Certification Trainer from the past 7 years, and I highly recommend everyone should have a copy of the PMBOK in their book shelves, whether they opt for any PMI Certification or not.

-The Book can be purchased from Amazon via the link above, as a hard copy, but you can grab a soft copy of PMBOK from PMI for free, by becoming a PMI member and save some bucks as well, as explained in the link.
+You can also grab a soft copy of PMBOK6 from PMI for free, by becoming a PMI member and save some bucks as well, as explained in the link.

-Here is my list of the recommended books for PMP or CaPM Certification.
+Here is my list of the Recommended Books for PMP Certification.